-The Hague or 'Den Haag' in Dutch, is one of the most attractive cities in The Netherlands.
-Not only because it is our government city, but also because of its many monuments, historic districts and its location near the beautiful North Sea coastline.
-The Hague is also known as 'the Royal City by the Sea’ and is called ‘the Residence city’.
-The Hague is third-largest city in The Netherlands and is a stately, regal place filled with embassies and mansions, green boulevards and parks, a refined culinary scene, a clutch of fine museums and an increasingly vibrant cafe and terrace culture.
+The Hague or ‘Den Haag’ in Dutch, is one of the most attractive cities in The Netherlands.
+The Hague is also known as ‘the Royal City by the Sea’ and is called ‘the Residence city’.
+The Hague is the third-largest city in The Netherlands and is a stately, regal place filled with embassies and mansions, green boulevards and parks, a refined culinary scene, a clutch of fine museums and an increasingly vibrant cafe and terrace culture.
 The Hague has many foreign visitors and part of the famous University Leiden is also located in The Hague.
 The Hague fortunately misses massive tourists crowds so far.
-In the 20th century The Hague became the home of several international legal institutions, including the UN's International Court of Justice, which regularly holds trials that put Den Haag in the headlines.
-This is also where foreign embassies in the Netherlands are based, giving the City a significant international community of expats.
+In the 20th century The Hague became the home of several international legal institutions, including the UN’s International Court of Justice, which regularly holds trials that put The Hague in the headlines.
+The Hague is also the city where foreign embassies in the Netherlands are based, giving the City a vibrant international community of expats.

-Like no other city in the Netherlands, The Hague offers a unique combination of city life and beach life.
-The city's two seaside resorts - Scheveningen and Kijkduin - both boast lovely wide sandy beaches that attract locals and foreign visitors alike.
+Like no other city in the Netherlands, The Hague offers a unique combination of city life and leisurely beach life.
+The city’s two seaside resorts – Scheveningen and Kijkduin – and nearby Wassenaar all boast lovely wide sandy beaches that attract locals and foreign visitors alike.
 Using a bike to the beach or city center is a nice way to discover it all.
 The city center can be reached within 5-10 minutes.

 The Hague is a royal city with a high feel-good factor.
-After all, you might spontaneously encounter members of the Royal Family on the street or in one of 'their' stores.
-You'll also stumble upon the House of Orange; the many historical monuments, the presence of residential and working palaces, royal thoroughfares and horse-drawn coaches.
+After all, you might spontaneously encounter members of the Royal Family on the street.
+The Royal Family is also known as The House of Orange and you will see its presence in the historical monuments, residential and working palaces, royal thoroughfares and horse-drawn coaches.

 Find also more information about the city on denhaag.com